jcbrinfo/slamtest/README.md

 Writting test cases using well-established test framework is usually a good practice.
 But when the situation makes the process so laborious that it discourages developpers to write tests, we miss the goal of using these tools.
-Sometimes, the programming langage in which the project is written forces the authors to write a ton of lines for a simple test.
-Other times, the project is just a tiny toy program and writting elegant test suites would take a lot more time than writting the actual program.
-Also, when testing a compiler or an interpreter, it is often simplier to use a small snippet as the input instead of an elaborate syntax tree.
+Sometimes, the programming language in which the project is written forces the authors to write a ton of lines for a simple test.
+Other times, the project is just a tiny toy program and writing elegant test suites would take a lot more time than writing the actual program.
+Also, when testing a compiler or an interpreter, it is often simpler to use a small snippet as the input instead of an elaborate syntax tree.

 SlamTest was created to test these type of projects.
 The main goal is to make